nv886692/CSC468CloudProj/README.md

  run 'docker build -t nameHere .'  to build the image

- run 'docker run -it --privileged nameHere' ro run the image
+ run 'docker run -it --privileged nameHere' to run the image

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 NATIVE LINUX: